jlegrone/worker-controller/README.md

 ### Worker Lifecycle

-When a new worker version is deployed, the worker controller automates the registration of a new default worker version in Temporal.
+When a new worker deployment version is deployed, the worker controller automates the registration of a new default worker deployment version in Temporal.

-As older workflows finish executing and deprecated worker versions are no longer needed, the worker controller also frees up resources by deleting old deployments.
+As older workflows finish executing and deprecated deployment versions are no longer needed, the worker controller also frees up resources by deleting old deployment versions.

 ```mermaid
 sequenceDiagram